Lucy Burns: Legacy

 Burns was posthumously named an honoree by the National Women's History Alliance in 2020.

 Iron Jawed Angels

 In 2004, HBO Films broadcast Iron Jawed Angels, chronicling the voting rights movement of Lucy Burns, Alice Paul, and other suffragists.
 Burns was portrayed by Australian actress Frances O'Connor.

+Suffs

+Burns is featured as a character in the musical Suffs with book, music, and lyrics by Shaina Taub, which focuses on the activism of Alice Paul and Burns.
+Suffs premiered off-Broadway at The Public Theatre in March 2022 and has since begun an open-ended run on Broadway in March 2024.
+Ally Bonino portrayed Lucy Burns.
+The musical is produced in-part by Hillary Clinton and Malala Yousafzai.

 Lucy Burns Institute

 The Lucy Burns Institute, a nonprofit educational organization located in Madison, Wisconsin, is named after Burns.

 Lucy Burns Museum

-The Lucy Burns Museum * opened to the public on January 25, 2020, with a gala opening on May 9, 2020, in Lorton, Virginia, on the former site of the Occoquan Workhouse, also called the Lorton Reformatory, where the "Night of Terror" took place.
-The exhibits commemorate the activism and sacrifices of suffragists, also called Silent Sentinels.
+The Lucy Burns Museum opened to the public on January 25, 2020, with a gala opening on May 9, 2020, in Lorton, Virginia, on the former site of the Occoquan Workhouse, also called the Lorton Reformatory, where the "Night of Terror" took place.
+The exhibits commemorate the activism and sacrifices of suffragists and the 1910s protests by the Silent Sentinels.